 The Bell Weather suitcases are a good affordable option.
 They are made from Polycarbonate and they have metallic ribbed shells, which do a great job at hiding all the little scuffs and scratches.
 Actually, they remind me a lot of the Rimowa Topas luggage – due to the colors, design, and appearance of their exterior.

-But the prices and the features aren’t really that similar.
-These suitcases are actually pretty cheap, which is not something you can say about the Rimowa Topas.
-And these have zippered closure, including a TSA-friendly combination lock and an expansion zipper.
+These suitcases are actually quite cheap, which is not something you can say about the Rimowa Topas.
+And these have zippered closures, including a TSA-friendly combination lock and an expansion zipper.

 They feature double spinner wheels that roll smoothly, along with a telescopic wheel handle with adjustable height.
-And one thing I really like about these suitcases is that they actually have corner guards – something none of the other Travel Choice suitcases so far had.
-These significantly improve their impact resistance and just make the luggage sturdier and more durable in the long run.
+And one thing I really like about these suitcases is that they actually have corner guards.
+These significantly improve their impact resistance and make the luggage more durable.

 The interior of these suitcases features two fully lined packing compartments.
-With navy blue lining – another detail that’s really similar to the Rimowa Topas, if I might add.
+With navy blue lining – similar to the Rimowa Topas, if I might add.

-But, back to the Traveler’s Choice suitcases – they have the expandable capacity and two zippered pockets on the divider in the top compartment.
-The bottom compartment has only tie-down straps – no pockets in it.
+But, back to the Traveler’s Choice suitcases – they have an expandable capacity and two zippered pockets on the divider in the top compartment.

 Check the links below to see the suitcases on Amazon: